jugalkishores/sql-projects/01-Beginner/Project-01/README.md

-# Project 01
+# International Student Mental Health Analysis

-DataCamp SQL Guided Project
+**DataCamp Guided Project | SQL | PostgreSQL**

+## Project Overview

+This project explores the mental health of international university students and examines how mental health indicators vary across different lengths of stay.

+The analysis focuses on three measures:

+- PHQ-9 depression score
+- Social connectedness score (SCS)
+- Acculturative stress score (ASISS)

-## Level
+## Analytical Question

-Beginner
+Does the length of stay of international students show differences in their average:

+- Depression scores?
+- Social connectedness?
+- Acculturative stress?

-## Description
+## Dataset

-SQL analysis project completed as part of my DataCamp SQL learning journey.
+The project uses a student survey dataset containing demographic, academic, social, and mental-health-related information.

-## Skills Used
+## SQL Skills

 - SELECT
 - WHERE
 - GROUP BY
+- COUNT()
+- AVG()
+- ROUND()
+- ORDER BY
-- Aggregate functions
+- LIMIT

+## Project Type

+This is a **DataCamp Guided Project** completed as part of my SQL learning journey.